PaNOSC-ViNYL/ase/doc/tutorials/ga/ga_convex_hull.rst

 Run the algorithm
 =================

 With the database properly initiated we are ready to start the GA.
-Below is a short example with a few procreation operators that works on slabs, the ``RankFitnessPopulation`` described earlier.
+Below is a short example with a few procreation operators that works on slabs, and the ``RankFitnessPopulation`` described earlier.
 A full generation of new candidates are evaluated before they are added to the population, this is more efficient when using a fast method for evaluation. :download:`ga_convex_run.py`

 .. literalinclude:: ga_convex_run.py